 Apples to Apples is our family's all time favorite game.
-Apples to Apples has two sets of cardsone set includes nouns (people, places, things) and the other includes adjectives.
+Apples to Apples has two sets of cards - one set includes nouns (people, places, things) and the other includes adjectives.
 The noun cards are dealt to all players.
 Each player takes turn being the judge, who draws an adjective card, and shares it with the whole group.
 Each person takes a noun card from their hand that is described by the adjective card and gives it face down to the judge.
 The judge takes all the cards and picks the one he thinks best fits the adjective.
 The player who submitted that card wins the point, and play moves forward.
 This family board game will lead to many fun evenings together.

 This is one of our family's favorite games to play with company.
 Balderdash is a classic bluffing game.
 The player draws a card with an unfamiliar word on it.
 Each other player writes down either the real definition or a made-up one.
 The player with the card then reads all the answers and has the players guess which one is right.
 Players who guess right move forward, as do the players who gave wring answers that were guessed.
 It is a lot of fun and tests your creativity.